andylamp/stanford_fin_auto/03 - CFG and PA/01-CFG-Quiz.md

 ## Answer

-The above reasons are labeled.
+The above reasons are directly embedded as the proof statements are presented.

 [ptree]: images/parsetree1g.gif